Experience the natural beauty and culture of Nepal from a female perspective.

 While we would love to open up these unique experiences to all our travellers regardless of gender, it’s simply not yet possible to do so while operating in a socially responsible and culturally sensitive manner.
 If you want to travel to Nepal on a similar itinerary, check out some other itineraries or consider booking a private group tour.

 There are currently no scheduled departures on our Nepal: Women's Expedition trip.
 If you are interested in other trips in the region visit one of the links below.

-1. A Single Supplement to have your own room is available to purchase and is valid for all nights spent in hotels on your trip.
-While in homestays single rooms will be subject to availability.
+1. A Single Supplement to have your own room is available to purchase and is valid for all nights on the trip except for those spent in teahouses (Days 3-6).

 2. Please bring 2 passport size photographs for your trekking permit.